-Service lines are a network of exterior, underground utility lines or pipes that supply a home with electricity, gas, water and sewer functions.
+Service lines are a network of exterior, underground utility lines or pipes that supply a home with electricity, gas, water, and sewer functions.
 These lines connect from the house to a city’s main supply for these services.
 For example, installed under the street, a water main is a pipe that delivers the water supply to a home via a water service line.

-Special machinery may be needed to excavate pipes from beneath the ground, which may require your home, garden or driveway to be dug up, depending on the location of the damaged pipes.
-If you're like many Americans, it’s likely that you don’t have enough money set aside to pay for this type of repair or replacement out of pocket.
+Special machinery may be needed to excavate pipes from beneath the ground, which may require your home, garden, or driveway to be dug up, depending on the location of the damaged pipes.
+If you're like many Americans, you likely need more money set aside to pay for this type of repair or replacement out of pocket.

 - Sewer piping that connects from the house or other structure to a public sewer or private septic system.